 Third Law: Action and Reaction

 Newton’s third law states that there are no isolated forces.
 For each force that exists, one of equal magnitude and opposite direction acts against it: action and reaction.
-A ball thrown onto the ground exerts a downward force.
-The ground in response exerts an upward force on the ball making it bounce.
+For example, a ball thrown onto the ground exerts a downward force; in response, the ground exerts an upward force on the ball and it bounces.
 A person is unable to walk on the ground without the ground’s frictional force.
 When he takes one step forward, he exerts a backward force on the ground.
 The ground responds by exerting a frictional force in the opposite direction allowing the walker to move forward as he takes a further step with his other leg.